 Maria Godoy is a senior science and health editor and correspondent with NPR News.
 Her reporting can be heard across NPR’s news shows and podcasts.
 She is also one of the hosts of NPR’s Life Kit.

 Previously, Godoy hosted NPR’s food vertical, The Salt, where she covered the food beat with a wide lens — investigating everything from the health effects of caffeine to the environmental and cultural impact of what we eat.

-With her colleagues on the food team, Maria won the 2012 James Beard Award for best food blog.
+Under Godoy’s leadership, The Salt was recognized as Publication of the Year in 2018 by the James Beard Foundation.
+With her colleagues on the food team, Godoy won the 2012 James Beard Award for best food blog.
 The Salt was also awarded first place in the blog category from the Association of Food Journalists in 2013, and it won a Gracie Award for Outstanding Blog from the Alliance for Women in Media Foundation in 2013.

-In 2010, Maria and her colleagues were awarded a Gracie Award for her work on a series exploring the science of spirituality.
+In 2010, Godoy and her colleagues were awarded a Gracie Award for their work on a series exploring the science of spirituality.
 She was also part of a team that won the 2007 Nancy Dickerson Whitehead Award for Excellence in Reporting on Drug and Alcohol Issues.

-Born in Guatemala, Maria now lives in the suburbs of Washington, D.C., with her husband, two kids, and two fat and happy cats.
+Born in Guatemala, Godoy now lives in the suburbs of Washington, DC, with her husband and two kids.
 She’s a sucker for puns (and has won a couple of awards for her punning headlines).